shubhendu-ghosh-DS/Whispra-Beta/README.md

 ## 🌐 Live Demo

-The application is hosted on [Hugging Face Spaces](https://huggingface.co/spaces/shubhendu-ghosh-whispra).
+The application is hosted on [HuggingFace Space](https://shubhendu-ghosh-whispra-beta.hf.space).

 ---